gnv-career-managers/gnv-career-managers/README.md

 ## Responsibility

 I want each of us to be technical leaders in our role.
 No employee should look at us and question what we are doing.
 I want us to keep up with our individual platforms and make sure that we can readily participate in discussions with respect to those platorms.
-If an employee comes to us with questions, we should be able to either attempt an answer or incite discussion with the appropriate platform.
+If an employee comes to us with questions, we should be able to either attempt an answer or incite discussion with the appropriate platform channel.

 We have individual direct reports, but I also feel that we are responsible for any other Mobiquity employee to include each other.
 I cannot imagine a scenario where any career manager will be inadequate at handling an individual employee, but any of us should be able to readily handle this situation.